 The race is intended to be a continuous and intense test of fitness, endurance, boat handling skills, seamanship and common sense for up to 1.5 hours.
-As a race committee we have to be sure that every competitor who enters this race is capable, in all the above respects, of successfully completing the course.
 There are a few safe havens and pull-outs but, for much of the race, you will be up to 2.5km off shore.
 Confident self-rescue is essential.

 We will ensure that there are adequate support boats throughout the race – but you, the paddler,

 Registration 08:30 – 10.30 Saturday 11th May – Ocean Lab Car Park.

 08:30 – 10.30hrs Saturday 11th May – outside Ocean Lab

 From Goodwick Beach – we will all start ON TIME – the Stena ferry comes into the harbour to dock at 11:15

 Goodwick to Newport Sands car park is 11 miles (25mins) on country roads each way – so please allow at least an hour for the round trip.